Towards Efficient Control Flow Handling in Spatial Architecture via Architecting the Control Flow Plane: Background

 \subsection{PE Execution Model}

 In this work, our goal is to comprehensively examine the existing SA execution model and pinpoint the root cause of inefficient control flow handling both at the array-level and PE-level.
 To achieve this goal, we first conduct a comprehensive survey of SAs in the past decade, as shown in Table \ref{table:tab8}.
 We then categorize them into von Neumann architecture-derived \cite{von1993first} and dataflow architecture-derived \cite{dataflow1983tagged} PE according to their control flow handling schemes, as shown in Figure \ref{fig:fig2_2}\footnote{The related work is detailed in Section \ref{sec:9}}.
+We assume that configuring a PE takes one cycle, and executing an instruction takes two cycles (This does not necessarily indicate an accurate timing for all architectures, but only show a relative time cost all over this paper).
 We will delve into the distinct ways they employ to handle control flow and identify their respective limitations.

 \textit{\textbf{Control Flow Handling of von Neumann PE:}} A typical execution model of von Neumann PE is shown in Figure \ref{fig:fig2_2} (a).
 Von Neumann PE gets its configurations from the instruction buffer to configure the interconnect input/output, local register, and function unit.
 In the traditional von Neumann architecture, the execution sequence of instructions is controlled by the program counter (PC) pointer.
 However, in the evolved von Neumann PE, the PC pointer is often replaced by a finite state machine or a control core.
 This enables more flexible control flow and quicker reconfiguration of the processor.
 The logic of switching configurations is pre-set at compile time and can be quickly reconfigured.
 During execution, each von Neumann PE has distributed and isolated configuration logic, which cannot be directly changed by other PEs.
 To adapt to the pipeline of the spatial architecture, each instruction may take effect on the data input for a period of time, enabling producer-consumer parallelism.